 bdb_driver / BDB_DRIVER

 Driver resource bdb_driver

 Environment variable BDB_DRIVER

 Client/Server resource Set for client only

 Туре String

 Default None

-Description This variable allows you to set a database specification, usually found in the file tabledef6.2.
-If you set this variable, all the tables are accessed using the database driver specified, and tabledef6.2 is read.
+Description You can use this variable to set a database specification, usually found in the file tabledef6.2.
+If you set this variable, all the tables are accessed using the database driver specified, and tabledef6.
+2 is read.
 You must specify the driver specified in the file \$BSE/lib/ipc_info.

-bdb_max_server_schedu le / BDB_MAX_SERVER_SCHEDULE
+bdb_max_server_schedule / BDB_MAX_SERVER_SCHEDULE

 Driver resource bdb_max_server_schedule

 Environment variable BDB_MAX_SERVER_SCHEDULE

 Client/Server resource Set for client only

 Туре Integer

 Default 3

+Description This variable defines the machanism for terminating idle detabase

 Description This variable defines the mechanism for terminating idle database drivers by the application virtual machine.
 If the database driver has no more open sessions, the application virtual machine can terminate the driver.
-You close an idle database driver after a number of schedule ticks.
+You close an idle database driver after several schedule ticks.
 A schedule tick is generated whenever you end an LN session.
-At this point, all idle database drivers will have a schedule counter incremented.
+At this point, all idle database drivers have a schedule counter incremented.
 When the value of the schedule counter reaches the value of bdb_max_server_schedule, the database driver ends.

-bdb_max_sessions / BDB S_MAX_SESSIONS
+bdb_max_sessions / BDB B_MAX_SESSIONS

 Driver resource bdb_max_sessions

 Environment variable BDB_MAX_SESSIONS

 Client/Server resource Set for server only

 Туре Integer

 Default 0 (unlimited)

 Description This variable defines the number of sessions per driver.
 If any driver has reached this threshold, a new driver starts that handles new sessions.

-bdb_max_session_sched ule / BDB_MAX_SESSION_SCHEDULE
+bdb_max_session_sched lule / BDB_MAX_SESSION_SCHEDULE

 Driver resource bdb_max_session_schedule

 Environment variable BDB_MAX_SESSION_SCHEDULE

 Client/Server resource Set for server only

 Туре Integer

 Default 3

 Description This variable defines the mechanism for closing idle sessions in the driver.
-If the client process has no more references (cursors or queries) to the session, the client can close the client process.
-The client closes an idle session after a number of schedule ticks.
+If the client process has no more references such as cursors or queries to the session, the client can close the client process.
+The client closes an idle session after several schedule ticks.
 A schedule tick is generated whenever an LN session is ended.
 At this point, all idle sessions have a schedule counter incremented.
 If the value of the schedule counter reaches the value of bdb_max_session_schedule, the session closes.

 The default for bdb_max_session_schedule is three.
-If you set bdb_max_session_schedule to one, this results in fewer connections from the driver to the RDBMS, because whenever an LN session ends, the corresponding RDBMS session (logon) closes (logoff).
+If you set bdb_max_session_schedule to 1, this results in fewer connections from the driver to the RDBMS.
+This is because whenever an LN session ends, the corresponding RDBMS session (logon) closes (logoff).

-dbsinit / DBSINIT

-Driver resource Dbsinit
+Dbsinit

-Environment variable DBSINIT
+DBSINIT

-Client/Server resource Set for server only
+Set for server only

-Туре Integer (octal)
+Integer (octal)

-Default 1
+1

-Description This variable allows you to set flags to specify the optimizations to be used.
-At this time, legal values are 0 (not set), 1.
+With this variable you can set flags to specify the optimizations to be used.
+At this time, legal values are 0, not set, and 1.
 Other values are reserved and must not be used.

 To define multiple categories, add the octal values.
 To determine if a given category must be logged, the value is compared bitwise.
 This parameter is deprecated and removed in a future release.

-dbslog / DBSLOG

-Driver resource dbslog
+dbslog

-Environment variable DBSLOG
+DBSLOG

-Client/Server resource Set for server only
+Set for server only

-Туре Integer (octal)
+Integer (octal)

-Default 0
+0